 Locations:

-Through hands-on activities and field exploration, technology, advocacy and project based science, CityParks Green Girls Empowered by ING develops an understanding of natural ecosystems in NYC’s parks, learn about future careers in the sciences and understand their own power to advocate for the environment and their parks.
+Through hands-on activities and field exploration, technology, advocacy and project based science, CityParks Green Girls develop an understanding of natural ecosystems in NYC’s parks, learn about future careers in the sciences and understand their own power to advocate for the environment and their parks.
 The After School program is an environmental science club that will engage middle school girls throughout the school year in fun-filled adventures about New York City’s parks and waterways, encouraging them to realize their potential and to create change within the natural environment.

 Calling high school and college students!
 Every year, we seek out enthusiastic students looking to gain hands-on experience working with youth and explore environmental science education.